turingschool/gear-up/allyship.markdown

 # Allyship

-When we talk about cultural and systemic discrimination as large-scale, social issues, we run the risk of overlooking the ways in which we can use our relationships and daily interactions to effectively challenge undesireable norms.

-In previous Gear Ups, we've explored the ways in which we can unwittingly participate in behavior that alienates others or perpetuates inequality and injustice in our workplaces and communities.
-We can also approach this topic through another lens: **what opportunities, if any, do you have to effectively challenge these issues when you encounter them**?
+In previous GearUps, we've explored the ways in which we can unwittingly participate in behavior that alienates or perpetuates inequality and injustice in our workplaces and communities.
+What opportunities, if any, do you have to effectively challenge these issues when you encounter them?
+How can we use our relationships and daily interactions to effectively challenge cultural and systemic discrimination?

-"Allyship" is a wonky word to describe a way of viewing your relationships and interactions as small but often powerful opportunities to tackle these larger social issues.
-Today, we will consider some essays on the topic of allyship and discuss whether or not these strategies seem meaningful and realistic.
+"Allyship" is when a person of privilege seeks to operate in solidarity with and support a marginalized group of people.
+Today, we will discuss some essays on the topic of allyship.

 ## Structure